The Good Die Young: Critical reception

 In contemporary reviews,The Monthly Film Bulletin wrote: "Director Lewis Gilbert again displays a flair for kaleidoscopic presentation and crowns the poignant and gripping portrait of London life with hair-raising street gun fighting and electric railway track thrills.
 Tender and violent in turns, it'll rivet the masses to their seats."
 Kine Weekly said "High-voltage romantic crime melodrama, inspired by a recent sensational mail robbery. ...
 A prodigious, star-packed Anglo-American cast meets all acting demands, and the direction is both forthright and imaginative."
 Variety said: "There is a major lineup of talent in this independently-made British pic, but fulfillment does not quite come up to expectations.
 Although there is basically a tense dramatic theme, the scrappy treatment, necessitated by the omnibus type of story, robs the film of some of its suspense and values."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Dark, gloomy thriller."

 Leslie Halliwell said: "Glum all-star melodrama which set a pattern for such things; worth waiting for is the climactic chase through underground stations."
+Filmink argued "the heist was introduced too late."

 The Radio Times Guide to Films gave the film 3/5 stars, calling it a "well-crafted British heist thriller, atmospherically directed by Lewis Gilbert."